top of page

 Computational Social Science Working Group

 The CSS Working Group uses computational and mathematical approaches to investigate social behavior.
-We are interested in the empirical analysis of social phenomenon in team member's core areas of interest.
-My own lie in social media and politics, and am looking for undergraduates interested in:
+We are interested in the empirical analysis of social phenomenon.
+Recent projects include:

-• Elections research: Visual communication dynamics on Facebook, Instagram, and TikTok.
+• Visual communication dynamics on Facebook, Instagram, and TikTok.

-We also work on the development of methodological tools to aid analysis, such as deep learning for image analysis, social network analysis, ChatGPT & LLM workstreams, simulation, and integrating journalistic and creative approaches.
+We also work on the development of methodological tools, such as deep learning for image analysis, social network analysis, ChatGPT & LLM workstreams, simulation, and integrating journalistic and creative approaches.
+If you are an undergraduate interested in research, please reach out and let's chat!

-The group is growing and I'm accepting applications for a post-doc and Ph.D student in the 2023 cycle.
+The group is growing and I'm accepting applications for a post-doc in the 2024 cycle.
 If you are interested in social media, modeling/machine learning, or AI & game theory, please get in touch at herbert@dartmouth.edu with your C.V.

 Faculty Investigator